I Entered Over 1,000 Competitions in One Month and This Is What I Won

 WEEK ONE

-“Sam is going to win” would be the mantra I would repeat with every competition I entered, increasing my chances of winning by exactly one percent each time.
+“Sam is going to win” would be the mantra I would repeat with every competition I entered, increasing chances of winning by a percent each time.

 PrizeBug is a site that collates competitions from across the internet to one site, then when you click on one link, takes you to the original site and opens about 400 pop-ups.
 I’m cheap and easy, so I was after anything and everything: iPhones, iPads, PS4s, a holiday to New York, a Fiat 500 (why not?) and even a Dyson car cleaning kit – not that I own a car, but I might one day, and anyway, owning as much stuff as humanly possible is always a good thing, right?